Updated menu, celeb collaborations, pump McDonald’s sales

 Revenue fell 2% to $5.4 billion.
 That was in line with expectations.

-Shares of the Chicago company jumped almost 4% before the opening bell Monday.
+Shares of the Chicago company were flat at $216.29 in afternoon trading.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.